NBA Veteran Dies at 71

 The Golden State Warriors, the reigning champions at the time, selected Williams 20th overall in 1975.
 He had an immediate impact, averaging 11.7 points per game as a rookie and earning a spot on the NBA All-Rookie First Team.

 Williams further improved his game in the subsequent season, averaging 22.1 points and ranking eighth in MVP voting.
 However, a contract dispute led to him sitting out the entire 1980-81 season.
-Despite the controversy, he eventually signed a landmark five-year, $3 million contract in June 1981.
+Despite the controversy, he signed a landmark five-year, $3 million contract in June 1981.
 The Sonics struggled in his absence, recording a 34-48 finish.

 He returned in the 1981-82 season, posting a career-best of 23.4 points per game.
-This performance earned him his first All-Star selection, the NBA Comeback Player of the Year award, and his only First-Team All-NBA selection.
+This performance earned his first All-Star selection, the NBA Comeback Player of the Year award, and his only First-Team All-NBA selection.
 He made another All-Star appearance in 1983.

 After a seven-year stint in Seattle, Williams was traded to the Washington Bullets.
 He played there for two years before ending his career with the Atlanta Hawks in the 1986-87 season.
 In recognition of his contributions, the Sonics retired his No. 1 jersey in 2004, while USC retired his No. 10 jersey in 2016.